-The Toronto Political Development Workshop provides a venue for presentation and discussion of leading new research in political development, with a particular focus on research that explores political development from a comparative lens – employing cross-country comparison, within-country comparison, or single-case analysis to illuminate important debates in political development and comparative political science.
+The Toronto Political Development Workshop provides a venue for presentation and discussion of leading new research in political development, with a particular focus on research that explores political development with a comparative lens — employing cross-country comparison, within-country comparison, or single-case analysis to illuminate important debates in political development and comparative political science.

 The workshop began in 2015 as a series of three SSHRC-funded workshops on “American, British, and Canadian Political Development,” and is now held annually at the University of Toronto.
 Each workshop is limited to a small number of papers (about ten), with extended discussion of each paper.